 Cats who are aggressive or anxious and ones who obsessively spray are also candidates for sedatives.
-If you think your kitty needs a sedative, it's imperative that you only sedate him using prescribed medication, and under your veterinarian's care.
+If you think your kitty needs a sedative, the ASPCA advises that it is imperative that you only sedate him using prescribed medication, and under your veterinarian's care.
 Always consult an experienced veterinarian regarding the health and treatment of your cat.

 In the Cat Owner's Home Veterinary Handbook , Debra M. Eldridge describes different forms of medications used to sedate cats: halothane, isoflurane and sevoflurane are all medications in gas form.
 Not many cats will sit still long enough for a mask to be placed over their mouths and noses, and then for the medication to take effect.
 Typically the cat is placed in an acrylic box into which a combination of oxygen and the gas is pumped.
 The mixture must be balanced and adjusted for the individual cat.
 Eldridge also reports that the cat's weight and facial structure must be factored in.
 Additionally, some breeds are more sensitive than others to anesthesia.